Yuki-Mori/AIT-Framework/readme.md

 This framework makes easier to add objects, directories, or libraries in your projects.

 ## Installation
-Before installing, change directory to workspace in sdk directory of hrp2.
+Before installing, **change directory** to workspace in sdk directory of hrp2.

 Installation is done cloning from [Github](https://github.com/Yuki-Mori/AIT-Framework):

 	$ git clone https://github.com/Yuki-Mori/AIT-Framework.git

-If you can `install` option, you can make alias `aitfw`.
+If you can use `install` option, you can make alias `aitfw`.

 	$ sudo ./aitfw.py install